 Crossing the Mam Ratagan Pass

-Leaving behind the traffic booming by on the road to Skye, the route to Glenelg starts at Shiel Bridge.
+Leaving behind the traffic booming by on the road to the Isle of Skye, the route to Glenelg starts at Shiel Bridge.
 It is a dramatic start.

 Mimicking the fjords of New Zealand’s south island, the view over Loch Duich to the Five Sisters of Kintail is one of Scotland’s best.
 There are two viewpoints on Mam Ratagan from which to admire the view.